Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Main Results

 \begin{theorem} Assume $\max_{j\in[p]}\max_{(i,m)\in I_{n,2}}\|\psi_{j,(i,m)}\|_{L^q(P_i\otimes P_m)} < \infty$ for some $q\in[4,\infty]$.
 Then, there exists a universal constant $C$ such that

 where $Z\sim N(0, \Cov(W))$ and

 \end{theorem}

 As noted by \cite{imai2025gaussian}, it is often easy to evaluate the quantities in terms of kernel functions rather than those of Hoeffding projections, in application.
-The following corollary is an extension of Corollary 2 in \cite{imai2025gaussian} and is useful for the purpose. \begin{corollary} Under the assumption of \cref{thm:main-inid}, there exists a universal constant $C$ such that
+The following corollary is an extension of Corollary 2 in \cite{imai2025gaussian} and is useful for the purpose.
+The proof is in \cref{subsec:proof:coro:main-kernel-inid}. \begin{corollary} Under the assumption of \cref{thm:main-inid}, there exists a universal constant $C$ such that

 where